-HNTP, the LTK sub-consultant working on the Centralized Equipment Maintenance and Operations Facility (CEMOF), has begun working on 60% Design for the upgrade.
+HNTB, the LTK sub-consultant working on the Centralized Equipment Maintenance and Operations Facility (CEMOF), is nearing completion on 30% Design for the upgrade.
+The January monthly report mistakenly stated 60% Design had begun in December.

 2.1 Funding Partners Participation in PCEP